Wake Up Dead Man: Christian faith vs. Religious wolves

 As I re-read his speech, it’s obvious that Blanc is against a certain type of religion.

-He’s listed all the reasons many atheists and agnostics don’t believe in God.
+He’s listed many of the reasons atheists and agnostics don’t believe in God.

 And yet …